martinsumner/riak_kv/docs/RiakTheoryGuide.md

 There are a number of internal Riak services that are built on a common queue behaviour: real-time replication, the reaper, the eraser and the reader.

 These queues have a small in-memory portion, but once the queues grow beyond that minimal size they are written to disk using the internal Erlang `disk_log` facility.
 The use of disk for the queue is solely to control the amount of memory consumed by the queue, as Riak has no protection against the overuse of memory within a node.
-When a node is restarted, and disk-based queues will be erased - to prevent a situation where a restart due to corruption of a queue leads to a continuous cycle of reboots.
+When a node is restarted, the disk-based queues will be erased.
+This prevents a situation where a restart due to corruption of a queue, leads to a continuous cycle of reboots as the same corruption is reprocessed.

 Each queue has multiple priorities, and an item added to the queue is assigned a priority.
 Higher priority items are always consumed before lower priority items.